thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 ## Launch the cluster

-Upload the TS tarball to one of the VMs and proceed with the normal cluster creation process, using [tscli cluster create]({{ site.baseurl }}/reference/tscli-command-ref.html#cluster).
+Upload the TS tarball to one of the VMs, and proceed with the normal cluster creation process, using [tscli cluster create]({{ site.baseurl }}/reference/tscli-command-ref.html#cluster).

 If you are going to use S3 as your persistent storage, you must enable it when running this command, using the **enable_cloud_storage** flag.
 Example: `tscli cluster create 6.0-167.tar.gz --enable_cloud_storage=s3a`